-- 1. Paper Proposal (-5% if not completed) - 2.
-Proposed Outline (-10% if not completed) - 3.
-Peer Review Workshop of the Draft, including submission of the draft to SafeAssign (studies show those who participate in these reviews score higher than those who do not) (-10% if not completed)
+- 1. Paper Proposal (-5 points if not completed) - 2.
+Proposed Outline (-10 if not completed)

 The proposal and outline assignments will not be worth points on their own; however, not completing them will result in deductions on the final paper as noted above.